 The TV signals available to an RV are entirely dependent on its location in relation to the transmitter.
 Signals may vary from strong to no usable signal at all.
-We recommend that the

-TV system be checked out in an area known to have good TV reception.
+We recommend that you check the TV system in an area known to have good TV reception.